RESEARCH STARTER

 The history of computer programming includes such diverse fields as textiles, mathematics, spying, and business.
 As early as 1801, the Jacquard loom used computer programs (in the form of a series of punch cards through which the warp was drawn) to control patterns.

 Several mathematicians attempted to develop machines that would reduce the tedium of calculation.
-Blaise Pascal built a calculating machine in 1641 to aid his father, who was a tax collector.
-In 1833, Charles Babbage, often said to be the inventor of the computer, designed the first general-purpose computer, the analytical engine.
-This machine could do any of a host of tasks that were indicated in a set of instructions--a computer program.
-Ada Lovelace worked with Babbage; she was the first computer programmer.
-Babbage himself never built the machine, but his son did many years later.
+French mathematician and physicist Blaise Pascal built a calculating machine in 1641 to aid his father, who was a tax collector.
+In 1833, English polymath and mathematician Charles Babbage, often said to be the inventor of the computer, designed the first general-purpose computer, the analytical engine.
+This machine could do any of a host of tasks that were indicated in a set of instructions—a computer program.
+English mathematician Ada Lovelace worked with Babbage; she was the first computer programmer.
+Babbage himself never built the machine, but his son later constructed partial working models based on his designs.

 In the evolution of the modern electronic computer, the computer and programming went through a number of steps: vacuum tubes, electromagnetic relays, silicon chips, and binary and decimal numbers.
-The first modern computer was the huge Harvard University Mark I produced by IBM, which began to operate during World War II.
+The first large-scale automatic digital calculator was the huge Harvard University Mark I produced by IBM, which began to operate during World War II.
 After the war, higher-level programming languages were devised that used instructions that were more like ordinary words, with the computer itself making the transition to binary code.
-With the birth of the microcomputer during the mid-1970's, programming began to be used more widely and for different purposes as it branched out into business, education, and home uses.
+With the birth of the microcomputer during the mid-1970s, programming began to be used more widely and for different purposes as it branched out into business, education, and home uses.

-In the future, the integration of simulation, hypermedia, and artificial intelligence for problem solving will affect all areas of life.
-Readily available tools will enable the casual user to access information about almost anything simply by asking in ordinary language.
+The integration of simulation, hypermedia, and artificial intelligence for problem-solving will affect all areas of life.
+Readily available tools enable the casual user to access information about almost anything simply by asking in ordinary language.
 People will be able to see video clips from the Library of Congress on their own home computers.
 Collaborative work will be done at long distances, and the nature of the workplace may change as well.
+Artificial intelligence systems can assist with writing and debugging programs, including generating code from natural language input by acting as “orchestrating AI agents” to write and test code.
 All of these possibilities are controlled by computer programs, which serve as the interface between the user and the computer.

 Principal terms